v587su/FDI/README.md

 ## Data

-The data for the prompt injection experiment is available in the `prompt_search\dataset` folder, while the data for the continual learning experiments can be downloaded from this [link](https://huggingface.co/datasets/code-search-net/code_search_net).
+The data for the prompt injection experiment is available in the `prompt_search/dataset` folder, while the data for the continual learning experiments can be downloaded from this [link](https://huggingface.co/datasets/code-search-net/code_search_net).

 ## Usage